jtarrio/pascual/manual/chapter2.md

 end.
 ```

+As usual, this program starts by declaring its variables, and we can see something new in here: one variable is being declared with the type `boolean`.
+Instead of numbers or strings, boolean variables hold "true" and "false" values.
+That's the same type as the conditional expressions that I talked about earlier in this chapter, so you can also store the result of one of those expressions in a boolean variable.

+Also look at how the three variables, `Low`, `High`, and `Guess` are being declared as `integer` at the same time.

+After a couple of variable assignments and `writeln` statements, we get to the `while` keyword.
+Unlike "repeat-until", "while-do" takes only one statement to be looped, so if you want to loop more than one statement (like in this example), you need to enclose them with `begin`/`end`.

+The conditional expression for the `while` statement also has a couple of new things.
+One is the `not` operator.
+It takes what comes after it (the variable `Guessed`) and, if it is true, it makes it false, and if it is false, it makes it true.
+So when `Guessed` is false, `not Guessed` is true and vice versa.
+The other new thing is the `and` operator, which returns true when the expressions on both sides of the `and` are true.

+The `while` statement starts by checking if the condition is true and, if so, it loops the following sequence of statements over and over until the condition evaluates to false.

+The looped statements show a guess to the user and ask the user if they guessed correctly or they chosen number is higher or lower, and adjust the next guess accordinly.
+Most of them are things we have seen before: there are a few variable assignments, `write`, `writeln`, `readln`, "if-then-else if", "repeat-until", ...
+The only new thing is the expression that computes a new value for the `Guess` variable.

+In the `Guess := (Low + High) div 2` statement, the `div` operator performs an _integer division_.
+That's a division operation discarding any remainder or decimals.
+So if `Low` is 1 and `High` is 100, the result of `Low + High` would be 101, and `101 div 2` would be `50`, not `50.5`.

+As I said before, these statements keep looping until the user tells the program that it guessed the number (signified by the variable `Guessed` receiving the value `true`) or the program is sure that it knows the number (signified by the variables `Low` and `High` having the same value).
+At the end, the program shows the guessed number.

-Before we analyze this program, let's look at the differences between "repeat-until" and "while-do".
+### Differences between "repeat-until" and "while-do"

+The "repeat-until" and "while-do" statements do very similar things, but they have three crucial differences.

-The first difference is what breaks the loop.
-For "repeat-until", the statements keep executing _until_ the condition is true.
+The first difference is how the program decides when to break the loop.
+For "repeat-until", the statements keep looping _until_ the condition is true.
 So, as long as it is false, it continues looping.
 For "while-do", however, the statement keeps executing _while_ the condition is true.
 So, as long as it is true, it continues looping.

 The second difference is when the condition is checked.
 For "repeat-until", the condition is checked _after_ executing the statements.
 For "while-do", it is checked _before_.